tekknolagi/tekknolagi.github.com/_posts/2026-07-03-travel-notes-pldi-boulder.md

 ## Sunday

 I got in late on Sunday.
+Then I had to take a long car ride from Denver airport to Boulder.
+I don't think I had ever flown into Denver with intent to go to Boulder before so it was a bit of a surprise.

 Jacob offered to have a late dinner with me so we had a tasty meal at Gaia Masala and Burger.
 Shout out to Harry, our server.

 ## Monday